Mberic/experientialnft/README.md

 - Permissioned validator set
 - Reward distribution follows a fixed percentage for each validator
-- DApp fees are paid in ETH (support for other tokens later).
+- DApp fees are paid in ETH or CTSI.
 Payments are made to a multisig wallet owned by the validator set.
+Users are incentized to use CTSI with a 5% reduction in the DApp fees.

 ## Use cases